ubc-cirrus-lab/caribou/docs/design.md

 4. **Result Compilation**:
    - Compiles a list of valid deployment configurations that satisfies the constraints.

-#### Specialities

-- **Reduced Search Space**: By focusing on regions permissible for all instances, it significantly narrows down the search space.
-- **Quick Assessment**: Ideal for scenarios where a quick assessment of deployment viability across regions is needed.
-- **Simplified Decision Making**: With a focus on generating a single deployment configuration, it simplifies the decision-making process for scenarios with less variability or lower complexity requirements.

 ### Stochastic Heuristic Descent

 The Stochastic Heuristic Descent solver is a heuristic optimization algorithm that utilizes a stochastic approach to explore different deployment configurations.